gilad-dotan/pyalgo_pkg/README.md

 **Algocryption:**

 I added algocryption which is a directory for encryption algorithms:
--Including 'RSA'\
+-Including 'RSA'
--XOR\
+-XOR
 -Simple columnar Transposition
+-SHA256